 In these uncertain times it is imperative to be prepared to bug out on foot if need be.
 Your bug out bag contents could mean the difference between staying alive or not.
 We all know the basics one should have for survival; a knife (check our Arthos Fixed Blade Survival Knife review here), fire starter, means to make potable water and some sort of shelter.
 But there is one critical survival tool that few have in their bug out bags but absolutely should!
 That tool is having a couple of small game traps.
-We will go some of the best squirrel traps for preppers (which really can be used for most small game) that could mean the difference between starving or surviving.
+Here are some of the best squirrel traps for preppers (these can be used for most small game).
+Having a good trap could mean the difference between starving or surviving.

 Small vs Large Game

 Were you aware that small game animals outnumber large game by over 100 to 1?
-Small animals are abundant in nature and catching them with a snap trap is easy and doesn’t take up valuable time (while in survival mode) like hunting with a rifle would.
+Small animals are abundant in nature.
+Catching them with a snap trap is easy and doesn’t take up valuable time (while in survival mode) like hunting with a rifle would.

 Best Squirrel Traps for Preppers

-Each snap trap is like having a full time hunter 24/7 that never tires and is quiet so as to not give your location away like hunting animals with a firearm would.
+Each snap trap is like having a full time hunter 24/7 that never tires.
+The operation is also quiet, so as to not give your location away like hunting animals with a firearm would.

-Trapping small game is a better means of survival food when bugging out than killing large game animals.
-Large game can’t be eaten in one sitting so need to be preserved.
+When bugging out, trapping small game is a better means of survival food than killing large game animals.
+Large game can’t be eaten in one sitting and needs to be preserved.
 This is not feasible for most in a bug out situation.

 What Type of Snap Trap to Use

 To see these unique looking modified snap traps and get the directions on how to make or buy them there are a ton of articles and videos on YouTube.
-Here is a particularly good ‘how to’ article for modifying rat traps for squirrels and a bonus ‘how to’ on softening, preserving and mounting the tail and a delicious looking fried squirrel recipe (I have yet to try it).
+Here is a particularly good ‘how to’ article for modifying rat traps for squirrels and a bonus ‘how to’ on softening, preserving and mounting the tail.
+You’ll also find a delicious looking fried squirrel recipe.

 How to Set a Tree Set Trap for a Squirrel